JarekB-dev/KitchenMakers/README.md

     - I would like to showcase my previous projects.
     - I would like my customers to easily be able to navigate through our website and find contact information.
-    - I would like to give opportunity my clients to contact us via email as some customers prefer this form of communication.
+    - The majority of my customers prefer to communicate via email, so I would like to provide the option for them to do so.

-### After considering above, I have decided to struture my website with below elements:
+### Based on the above considerations, I have decided to design my website with the following elements:

 **Navigation Bar**